FINRAOS/Gatekeeper/README.md

 Once you have these set, simply run **start.sh** and the script will build all the gatekeeper code/containers + bring up gatekeeper locally.

+Hit gatekeeper at the following locations to see the different User/Roles in action:

 https://localhost:443 => Regular User

 https://localhost:444 => Ops/Support User